-C. Wass - Named person for safeguarding (DSL) and safer recruitment,
+C. Wass - Named person for safeguarding (DSL) and safer recruitment, Prevent Duty, Mental Health First Aider A. Lewis - Alternative designated named person, Prevent Duty L Jackson Alternative person for safeguarding A. Lewis - e-safety Chair of Governors Safer recruitment TBA Safeguarding and Child Protection Governor

-Prevent Duty

-A. Lewis - Alternative designated named person, Prevent Duty

-A. Lewis - e-safety

-R. Fitzpatrick - Safer recruitment

-(Chair of Gov ernors)

-R. Fitzpatrick - Safeguarding and Child Protection Governor

-Suffolk County Council and ICT Support are available to offer guidance and support on the use of new and emerging technologies and software.
+Suffolk County Council and IT Support are available to offer guidance and support on the use of new and emerging technologies and software.
 A training programme for the use of new resources will be put in place as and when required.